superfly/fly-ruby/README.md

 `gem "fly-ruby"`

-If you're on Rails, the middleware will insert itself automatically at the top of the Rack middleware stack.
+If you're on Rails, the middleware will insert itself automatically, and attempt to reconnect the database.

 ## Configuration